blakeashleyjr/blakeashleyjr.com/content/posts/elephant-my-plaintext-life-os/index.md

 This created a vicious and painful cycle.
 The only way I could get things done was if the threat of failure was so great I could rouse my distrustful elephant to action.
 If there was no meaningful deadline, I did not do *anything.*[^2]

-In response to this, I thought the solution would be more and more organization.
+In response to this, I developed increasingly complicated organizational systems for myself.
 It was my system that failed me, I would tell myself.
 My schedule was not planned tightly enough.
 My will was not sufficient.

 Organization, of course, was not the problem.
 It was a distraction.